It is an optimization algorithm.

 - x(t) = x(t-1) – step_size * f’(x(t-1))

 The steeper the objective function at a given point, the larger the magnitude of the gradient and, in turn, the larger the step taken in the search space.
 The size of the step taken is scaled using a step size hyperparameter.

-- Step Size (alpha): Hyperparameter that controls how far to move in the search space against the gradient each iteration of the algorithm, also called the learning rate.
+- Step Size (alpha): Hyperparameter that controls how far to move in the search space against the gradient each iteration of the algorithm.